-Brill is mainly taken as a bycatch species in Dutch and Belgian beam trawl fisheries for plaice and sole in the North Sea.
-In 2018, about 63% of the catch was taken in beam trawl fisheries, 22% taken in otter trawl fisheries and 12% in trammel and gill net fisheries.
-The North Sea accounts for almost half of landings of brill from the northeast Atlantic.
-The English Channel is the second most productive area for brill.
+Brill is mainly taken as a bycatch species in Dutch and Belgium beam trawl fisheries for plaice and sole in the North Sea.
+In 2019, 60% of the catch was taken in beam trawl fisheries, 28% was taken in otter trawl fisheries and 8% was taken in trammel and gill net fisheries.
+The North Sea accounts for around 68% of total brill landings from the northeast Atlantic.
+The English Channel and the Skagerrak-Kattegat area are responsible for 20% and 12% respectively.